chrisparmar138/TextSummarizerAI/README.md

 # ✂ TextSummarizerAI — Text Summarization Tool

-TextSummarizerAI is a small practice project that I built to understand how text processing and summarization logic works.
-The idea behind this project was to create a simple tool that can take a long piece of text and convert it into a shorter and more readable summary.
+TextSummarizerAI is a small practice-based project that allows the user to enter a long piece of text and generate a shorter and more readable summary.
+The project focuses on text processing, logic implementation, and simple user interaction in a utility-style application.

-While working on this project, my focus was mainly on improving my logic building, problem-solving skills, and working with string and text handling.

 ---

-## ✨ What This Tool Does
+## ✨ Features

-- Takes long input text from the user
+- Accepts long text input from the user
-- Processes the content
+- Processes and analyzes the given text
-- Generates a shorter summarized version
+- Generates a shorter summarized output
-- Keeps the meaning as close as possible to the original text
+- Keeps the meaning as close as possible to the original content

-This project helped me understand how text-based applications work in real scenarios.
+- Simple and easy-to-use interface

 ---

-## 🧠 Learning & Practice Areas
+## 📂 Main Components in the Project

-- Text handling and processing
+- Text input section
-- Working with logic and conditions
+- Text processing / summarization logic
+- Output summary display area
-- Basic program structure
+- Basic UI flow for interaction
-- Breaking problems into smaller steps
-- Writing cleaner and more understandable code

 ---

-## 📂 Main Parts of The Project

-- Input text area / section
-- Text processing logic
-- Output summary section
-- Basic UI flow for user interaction
+## ▶ Java Version Compatibility

+This project is suitable to run with:

+👉 **Java 8 or higher**
+(Recommended: **JDK 8 / JDK 11**)

+Make sure a compatible Java version is installed before running the project.

 ---

-## 🎯 What I Learned From This Project
+## ▶ How to Run This Project in Your Local Environment

-- How to design a simple problem-focused application
-- Thinking about how users interact with a tool
-- Writing logical steps for processing input
-- Structuring small real-world style features

-Even though this is a small project, it helped me strengthen my fundamentals.
+This project is designed to run in a local development environment.

+Follow these general steps to run it:

+1️⃣ Download the project
+- Download or clone the project folder to your system

+2️⃣ Open the project
+- Open it in your preferred code editor or IDE

+3️⃣ Ensure Java is installed
+- Use Java 8 / Java 11 or a higher compatible version

+4️⃣ Run the program
+- Execute the project from your IDE / local environment

+The setup may vary slightly depending on your system configuration.

 ---

-## 🚀 Future Enhancements I May Add

-- Multiple summary levels (short / medium / detailed)
-- Word and sentence count display
-- Option to export or copy summary text
-- Better UI and formatting features
+## ▶ How to Use the Project

+1. Run the program
+2. Enter or paste long text in the input section
+3. Generate the summary
+4. View the summarized text output

+The tool is useful for testing text-based logic and small utility workflows.

 ---

+## 🛠 Tools & Technologies Used

+- Java (Compatible with **Java 8 / Java 11 or above**)
+- Text handling & processing
+- Local development environment
+- Basic UI & interaction components

+*(Tools are listed based on core functionality and project structure.)*

+---

 ## 📘 Project Status

-This is a learning-oriented project that I may continue improving as I explore more text-based and utility-style applications.
+This is a practice-oriented utility project created to work with text processing and summarization concepts.
+The project may be improved or extended in future versions.